klaviyo-labs/Pet-Party-Planner/README.md

 ## Disclaimers

-This application is for sample purposes only to help jump-start usage of the Klaviyo API.
+This application is for sample purposes only to help understand how to set up OAuth with Klaviyo, and this application should not be used as the basis for any apps.

 The JWT user authentication is a placeholder for demo purposes only and should not be implemented in a production environment.

 ## How this app integrates with Klaviyo